The effects of diabetes are hard to ignore.

 Type 2 diabetes

-is a disease where the body is unable to use insulin properly, and high blood glucose levels result.
-If left
+is a disease where the body is unable to produce enough insulin or use it properly.

-untreated, diabetes can cause many other health conditions and diseases, some of
+result.
+If left untreated, diabetes can cause many other health complications,

-tested.
 A diagnosis of type 2 diabetes isn't the end of the world.
-It can be
+It can be treated, often with

 signs

-of diabetes and leaving diabetes untreated can is extremely dangerous
+of diabetes and leaving the disease untreated is dangerous to your health.

 Diabetes treatment

-increases the risk of many nasty long-term effects such as:
+increases the risk of many nasty long-term complications

 Eye/vision problems: blurry vision, cataracts, "floaters", glaucoma,